Ishak Haji Muhammad: Literature

 Ishak produced many novels, short stories, essays and memoirs as well as writing articles for the Utusan Melayu Group's newspapers.
-The National Library of Malaysia has, in their collection, more than 1,000 copies of his literary work.
+The National Library of Malaysia has, in their collection, more than 1,000 copies of his literary works.

 His two most well-known works are Putera Gunung Tahan (The Prince of Mount Tahan) and Anak Mat Lela Gila (The Son of Crazy Mat Lela), which reflected his views and aspirations as a patriot and writer.
 They were satire novels aimed at the British and also were a critique of the British.
 Ishak placed importance on Malay culture in his writings and glorified Malay culture by comparing it to English culture which is said to lack quality and is too aggressive.
 He was also active in short story-writing.

 Below is a sample of his other works: